 The Samsung Odyssey OLED G8 has a premium design with thin bezels.
 It's made of black and silver plastic, with a slightly curved screen that helps bring its edges within your field of view.
 It also has RGB lighting on the back of the monitor.

 The build quality is excellent.
 The plastic is light but feels premium.
-The stand wobbles minimally, and it feels solid overall.
+The stand feels solid, but it doesn't prevent all wobble, as the screen can wobble depending on the surface it's on, but it isn't noticeable while typing either.
 The opening in the stand for the cable management is good, as the cables don't show when you're facing the monitor, even at the highest height adjustment.
 The bottom of the screen curves upward, but it's barely noticeable and doesn't impact performance.

 The Samsung G8 OLED offers limited ergonomics adjustments, making it hard to place it in an ideal position.
 It has an opening in the back of the stand for cable management.